Antipurity/sensor-network/docs/ROADMAP.md

                         - ✓ `static requestDisplay()`, which uses `getDisplayMedia`.
                         - ✓ `static requestCamera()`, which uses `getUserMedia`.
                     - ✓ Data on context2D: draw `source` into tiles.
-                        - ⋯ To make blindly copying differently-shaped-cell data at least half-correct, collect pixels along diagonals, not row-by-row.
+                        - ❌ To make blindly copying differently-shaped-cell data at least half-correct, collect pixels along diagonals, not row-by-row.
+(A simple workaround: just don't resize, or at least make the model learn to handle it.)
                     - ⋯ Feedback on context2D: draw tiles into `source`-shaped spots, by having `source.onFeedback(feedbackCanvas)`.
 Unzoom and position tiles properly, and make sure that max-detail information always wins.
                     - ✓ Coalesce tiles spatially, with x/y coords of the center in the name, with each tile dimension being `tileDimension`.
 1 tile per cell: when `cellShape[-1]` is too small, cut off; when too big, zero-fill.
                         - ✓ Each cell's name: `['video', ''+tileDimension, x(), y(), zoom(), color()]`, where un/zoom level is -1 for 1× and 1 for 1024×, and color is -1 for monochrome and -⅓ for red and ⅓ for green and 1 for blue.